gap-system/PackageMaker/README.md

 This will ask you a couple questions about your new package, then creates a new directory for it and populates it with all the files needed for a basic package.

+4. Move the newly created package directory to a suitable place.

 # Contact